Pistos/Thankful-Eyes/README.markdown

 your browser settings because doing that increases the size of many elements which usually do not require magnification, such as sidebar text, menu items, small labels, and so on.
 Thankful Eyes aims to adjust only body text.

+Thankful Eyes is better than using browser zoom, because browser zoom also magnifies and distorts images.

 [1]: http://www.google.com/search?q=%2212+words+per+line%22